It’s the FINAL COUNTDOWN! Dada-da-da! Dada-DA-da-da! Dada-da-da, da-da-da-da-da. (FYI,that took me a full 5 min to figure out.)

 So, which is best?

-You’re probably wondering if sheep’s milk is so superior in nutrition, why it isn’t more popular?
-Well, I’ll tell ya’ right now!
-I’ve been milking my sheep, Paula for the last month and that animal is a pain in the rain!
-Sheep are not friendly and by “not friendly,” I mean “has given me a bloody nose, knocked me flat on my back, and bruised my hands and shins.”
+You’re probably wondering that if sheep’s milk is so superior in nutrition, why it isn’t more popular?
+I’ll tell ya’ now: I’ve been milking my sheep, Paula for the last month and that animal is a pain in the rain.
+Sheep are not friendly.
+And by “not friendly,” I mean “has given me a bloody nose, knocked me flat on my back, and bruised my hands and shins.”

 Seriously though, I attribute the reversal of my son’s asthma to our lovely goat’s milk.
-The smaller fat globules makes it easier for him to digest and personally, even when I drink goat’s milk I feel like it goes down clear and smooth and light.
-With cow’s milk I feel sort of phlegmy and it seems like I am always clearing my throat.
+The smaller fat globules makes it easier for him to digest.
+Personally, when I drink goat’s milk I feel like it goes down clear and smooth and light.
+With cow’s milk, I feel sort of phlegmy and it seems like I am always clearing my throat.
 I LOVE BUTTER though, so I would still love to have a cow someday (literally) and the benefit of having copious amounts of milk to make tons of butter.
 Mmmm, butter.

-I guess overall, there is a benefit to each kind of milk, and you’ll just have to decide which works best for you.
+I guess overall, there is a benefit to each kind of milk.
+You’ll just have to decide which works best for you.
 Above all, I gotta give a shout out for RAW MILK.
-Because it is awesome, and nourishing!
-If you are worried about drinking raw milk or need to search for raw milk in your area, go to www.realmilk.com
+It is awesome, and nourishing!
+If you are worried about drinking raw milk or need to search for raw milk in your area, go to Realmilk.com.

-So, after our showdown, which do you choose?
+After our showdown, which do you choose?

 This post is a part of…Small Footprint Fridays